affilirator/bestofvacuum/src/content/reviews/dyson-v15-detect-review.md

     image: "/images/shark-vertex-pro.png"
     rating: 4.6
     price: 349.99
-  # ... rest of the alternatives
 faqs:
   - question: "How effective is the laser dust detection feature?"
     answer: "The laser dust detection is remarkably effective at revealing fine dust particles that are typically invisible to the naked eye..."
-  # ... rest of the FAQs
 ---

 ## Introduction: The Next Generation of Dyson Vacuums